Join the Frameline Legacy Circle

 Our Legacy Circle is a special group of donors that have made a lasting commitment to securing Frameline's future by naming us as a beneficiary and/or including us in their will or estate plan.

-A planned gift can generate financial benefits for a donor during his or her lifetime as well as provide future benefits to a charitable organization like Frameline.
-There are many ways to make a planned gift, including naming Frameline as a beneficiary in your will or living trust, retirement plan, IRA or tax-sheltered annuity, living trust, charitable remainder or lead trust, life estate and/or life insurance.
+A planned gift can generate financial benefits for a donor during her, his, or their lifetime as well as provide future benefits to a charitable organization like Frameline.
+There are many ways to make a planned gift, including naming Frameline as a beneficiary in your will or living trust, retirement plan, IRA or tax-sheltered annuity, living trust, charitable remainder or lead trust, life estate, and/or life insurance.
 If you have included Frameline in any of these, please let us know so that we can welcome you to the Legacy Circle.

 Frameline is pleased to offer special benefits to Legacy Circle members:

 - Recognition of your name along with other Legacy Circle members in Frameline publications (unless you wish to be anonymous)

 - Invitations to special events, including an exclusive Legacy Circle gathering